fred-framework/dart_ips/README.md

 # DART IPs

-This repository has a list of ready-to-use hardware IPs for DART.
+This repository has a list of ready-to-use hardware IPs and static parts for DART.

 ## Summary of IPs